Breakdancing: Japan

 Breakdancing in Japan was introduced in 1983 following the release of the movie Wild Style.
 The release of the movie was accompanied by a tour by the Rock Steady Crew and many Japanese were captivated.
 Other movies such as Flashdance followed and furthered the breakdance craze.
 Crazy-A, the leader of the Tokyo chapter of the Rock Steady Crew, was dragged to see Flashdance by his then girlfriend and walked out captivated by the dance form and became one its earliest and one of the most influential breakers in Japanese history.
 Groups began to spring up as well, with early groups such as Tokyo B-Boys, Dynamic Rock Force (American kids from Yokota AB), B-5 Crew, and Mystic Movers popping up in Harajuku.
 The breakdancing community in Japan found a home in Tokyo's Yoyogi Park in Harajuku, which still remains an active area for breakdancers and hip-hop enthusiasts.
 As hip-hop continued to grow in Japan, so did breakdancing and the breakdancing communities.
 Following the introduction of international breakdancing competitions, Japan began to compete and were praised for their agility and precision, yet they were criticized in the beginning for lacking originality.

 The Japanese began to truly flourish on the international stage following the breakdancing career of Taisuke Nonaka, known simply as Taisuke.
 Taisuke began to dominate the international scene and led the Japanese team Floorriorz to win the BOTY in 2015 against crew Kienjuice from Belarus.
-Despite Taisuke's successful career in group competitions, he failed to win the solo Red Bull BC One competition, an individual breakdancing championship that had continued to evade Japanese bboys.
-The first Japanese to win the BC One competition became Bboy Issei in 2016.
-Issei is widely regarded by many as the best Japanese breakdancer currently and in the eyes of some, the best worldwide.
-Female bboys, or "bgirls", are also prevalent in Japan and following the introduction of a female BC One competition in 2018, Japanese bgirl Ami Yuasa became the first female champion.
-Notable Japanese bboy crews include FoundNation, Body Carnival, and the Floorriorz.
-Notable Japanese bgirl crews include Queen of Queens, Body Carnival, and Nishikasai.
+Despite Taisuke's successful career in group competitions, he failed to win the solo Red Bull BC One competition, an individual breakdancing championship that had continued to evade Japanese b-boys.
+The first Japanese to win the BC One competition became B-Boy Issei in 2016.
+B-girls are also prevalent in Japan: following the introduction of a female BC One competition in 2018, Japanese b-girl Ami Yuasa became the first female champion.
+Notable Japanese b-boy crews include FoundNation and Floorriorz; notable Japanese b-girl crews include Queen of Queens and Nishikasai.
+Body Carnival is a notable mixed-sex crew (comprising both b-boys and -girls).

+Japanese b-girl Ami won the first-ever Olympic gold medal for breakdancing at the Paris 2024 Olympics.